Data-Driven Closure Parametrizations with Metrics: Dispersive Transport

 \section{REV-Scale Model Parametrization}

-Where pore-scale evaluations of flow and transport are useful tools, they do not easily scale and are typically not feasible for application-scale investigations.
-For these scales, evaluations on the Representative Elementary Volume (REV) scale are ubiquitous in the field of environmental modelling and porous medium flow research \cite{bear1988a,dentz2007a,sahimi1986a}.
-On the REV scale, evaluations of plume size and development are often used to parameterize these models \cite{ cirpka2006a, cirpka2003a}, where the dispersivity parameters can be calculated as fitting parameters.
-In order to properly include the phenomena seen at the pore scale in REV-scale models, parametrizations must be developed.
+While pore-scale evaluations of flow and transport are valuable, they don't scale well for application-level investigations.
+For larger scales, evaluations at the Representative Elementary Volume (REV) scale are common in environmental modeling and porous media research \cite{bear1988a,dentz2007a,sahimi1986a}.
+At this scale, contaminant plume shapes and evolution are often used to parameterize models \cite{cirpka2006a, cirpka2003a}, with dispersivity calculated as a fitting parameter.
+As this dynamic comes from pore-scale phenomena, incorporating this into REV models requires appropriate parametrizations.